MaximeLefranc/troc-services-back/README.md

 `bin/console doctrine:migrations:migrate `

-On créé les relations entre les entités (entre les tables) avec make:entity et le type "relation" -> cf. MLD et dictionnaire de données.
+We create the relationships between the entities (between the tables) with make:entity and the type "relation" -> see MLD and Data Dictionary.